Skip to the content.

 Evidence: Example screenshot showing terminal outputs from both the Talker-Listener example and the Turtlesim node example in action.
 Figure: Example screenshot showing terminal outputs from both the Talker-Listener example and the Turtlesim node example in action.

-2. Running ROS 2 Nodes
+2. Running ROS 2 Nodes: Publishers and Subscribers

 Executing ROS 2 Publishers and Subscribers